United for Change: Deliberative Coalition Formation to Change the Status Quo: Related Work

-{\bf Related Work\ } Many social choice settings are naturally embedded in a metric space, and there is a large literature that considers preference aggregation in such scenarios \cite{coombs,MG99}.
-We mention in particular the work of Shahaf et al.~\shortcite{metricspaces}, which considers an egalitarian framework for voting and proposing, instantiated to several metric spaces, modeling a broad range of social choice settings, and anticipating their use for deliberative decision making.
+Our work sets itself somewhat apart from the above literature by focusing exclusively on the consensus-seeking aspect of deliberation.
+Deliberation is studied here as a distributed process whereby widely supported proposals can be identified in a decentralized way.
+In doing so, we abstract away from: the concrete interaction mechanisms (e.g., argumentation) that agents may use to communicate and assess proposals; strategic issues that may arise during communication; as well as how deliberation might interact with specific voting rules.
+Instead, we concentrate on the results of such interactions, as manifested by changes in the structure of coalitions supporting different proposals.
+This focus also sets our work apart from influential opinion dynamics models (e.g., \citep{degroot74reaching}) where deliberation is driven by social influence rather than by coalition formation via, for instance, compromise.

-Group deliberation has been analyzed by several disciplines, from economics to social choice and artificial intelligence.
-Deliberation via sequential interaction in small groups has been studied \cite{goel2016towards,fain2017sequential} as a means to implement large-scale decision-making when alternatives form a median graph.
-Our work is not based on interaction in small groups, and focuses on how majority proposals can be identified in a decentralized way.
+Importantly, we abstract away from strategic issues that agents may have to confront when deciding to join or leave coalitions; this differentiates our work from the related literature on dynamic coalition formation \citep{arnold02dynamic,chalkiadakis08sequential}.
+In particular, \citet{chalkiadakis08sequential} concentrate on uncertainties that the agents may experience; and \citet{arnold02dynamic} focus on agents that receive payoffs, which depend on the coalitions they are in.

-In social choice theory and economics, papers have developed axiomatic \cite{list11group}, experimental \cite{list13deliberation}, as well as game-theoretic approaches to deliberation.
-The latter have focused, for instance, on persuasion \cite{glazer01debates,glazer04optimal,glazer06study} or on the way in which deliberation interacts with specific voting rules in determining group decisions \cite{austen-smith05deliberation}.
-The interaction between deliberation and voting has also been recently investigated by \citeauthor{karanikolas2019voting}~(\citeyear{karanikolas2019voting}) using tools from argumentation theory.
-We, however, abstract from the concrete interaction mechanism by which agents discuss the proposals themselves, as well as on how deliberation might interact with specific voting rules, and concentrate on the results of such interactions, as they are manifested by changes in the structure of coalitions and the actions of the agents.
+\paragraph{Spatial voting.} From a technical point of view, our contribution is closely related to work on spatial voting that stems from the Hotelling model \citep{hotelling29stability}.
+Many social choice settings are naturally embedded in a metric space, and there is a large literature that considers preference aggregation and coalition formation in such scenarios \citep{coombs,MG99,devries99governing}.
+In this context we mention, in particular, the work of \citet{metricspaces}, which considers a framework for voting and proposing, instantiated to several metric spaces.
+It includes an agent population where each agent is associated with an ideal point.
+This framework models a broad range of social choice settings, and is intended to be used for deliberative decision-making. \citet{metricspaces} evaluate several general aggregation methods for their framework based on their computational and normative properties.
+Our work extends the framework of \citet{metricspaces} by accommodating the processes of coalition formation.